 Mary’s company decides to institute a 2017 wellness program.
 They don’t have any experts on staff, so they form a little wellness committee of four or five people who meet weekly for an hour and brainstorm ways to improve employee wellness.
 Honestly, the majority of these people are very likely to have the best of intentions.
-They probably strive to be healthy in their personal lives, and might truly want to encourage others to do the same.
+They probably strive to be healthy in their personal lives, and might genuinely want to encourage others to do the same.
 It’s just that they don’t know what the Hell they are doing.
 The first conversation sounds something like this:

 Person 2: “I agree.
 Let’s do that.
 We have to weigh everyone in once a week.
-I’ll go buy a scale!
+I’ll buy a scale!
 Let’s print some stuff off the Internet about low carb diets and pass it around.
 Who wants to do that?”

-Person 4: “OK, maybe we should like bring in samples of high protein foods for people to try.
+Person 4: “OK, maybe we should like to bring in samples of high protein foods for people to try.
 Hey, are we going to do anything with that health assessment thing we have through our insurance company?”

 Person 2: “I agree.
 Smoking is gross.
-We should have a support group to help them quit, you know, where they can all go and talk about what’s working and what’s making it hard to quit.
+We should have a support group to help them quit, where they can all go and talk about what’s working and what’s making it hard to quit.
 We can give them a sheet with deep breathing exercise instruction on it.
 You know, how you’re supposed to breathe from your belly when you’re stressed or whatever.”